August 18, 2025

 Kitchen staff see order time, modifications, dietary notes, and countdown timers on each ticket.
 Completed items get bumped with a tap, while expo staff track real-time progress across all stations.

-Square Kitchen Display System runs on off-the-shelf kitchen displays (currently focused on Android-based hardware), which keeps upfront costs lower for small restaurants and food trucks compared with fully proprietary terminals.
+Square Kitchen Display System runs on off-the-shelf Android displays, which keeps upfront costs lower for small restaurants and food trucks than fully proprietary terminals.

-The system syncs with Square for Restaurants POS and routes orders from in-person, online, and Square Online ordering channels.
-Basic routing sends tickets to designated prep stations based on menu categories configured during setup.
+It syncs with Square for Restaurants POS and pulls in orders from in-person, online, and Square Online channels.
+Tickets route to designated prep stations based on the menu categories you set up.

 Kitchen screens display order details, ticket times, and customer instructions.
 Staff tap items to mark them complete, and the system alerts when orders exceed target prep times.

-Lightspeed Restaurant KDS consolidates orders from DoorDash, Uber Eats, Grubhub, and direct online channels into one kitchen queue.
-Third-party delivery tickets sync automatically through Lightspeed's Order Anywhere module, removing tablet clutter at expo stations.
+Lightspeed Restaurant KDS pulls orders from DoorDash, Uber Eats, Grubhub, and direct online channels into one kitchen queue.
+Third-party delivery tickets flow in through Lightspeed's Order Anywhere module, so no extra tablets crowd your expo station.

 Routing logic assigns orders by prep station, course timing, or order type.
 Complex tickets split across multiple stations.
 Appetizers route to fry stations while entrees go to grill, with synchronized fire times to prevent early or late plating.

 Epson KDS runs on Epson's commercial-grade displays built for restaurant environments.
-The hardware resists heat, grease, and moisture better than consumer tablets.
+The hardware handles heat, grease, and moisture better than consumer tablets hold up on a busy line.

-The system connects with most major restaurant POS providers through open APIs and middleware partnerships.
-Order routing flows through the connected POS system, with screens assigned to specific prep stations based on rules configured in your order management software.
+It syncs with most major restaurant POS providers through open APIs and middleware partnerships.
+Orders route through your connected POS, with each screen assigned to a specific prep station based on the rules you set in your order management software.

-Fresh KDS syncs directly with Clover POS, routing orders from Clover terminals, online ordering channels, and delivery apps to kitchen screens without middleware.
+Fresh KDS pulls orders from Clover POS, online ordering channels, and delivery apps straight to kitchen screens, with no middleware required.

 Order routing follows Clover's station assignments.
 You assign menu items or categories to specific screens during setup.
 Tickets display modifications, timing, and order source for line cooks.